theRealAph/ScopeLocals/README.md

 result. `run()` must be passed an argument that does not return a result.

-Once again it is clear that the syntax of `ExtentLocal` reinforces the guarantee of a well defined lifetime for sharing by limiting rebinding to a nested extent i.e. to the lifetime of the call to `formatter.get()` with no possibility of changing the binding in the current extent.
+Once again it is clear that the syntax of `ExtentLocal` reinforces the guarantee of a well defined lifetime for sharing, by limiting rebinding to a nested extent, i.e. to the lifetime of the call to `formatter.get()`, with no possibility of changing the binding in the current extent.

 ###  Inheritance of Extent Local Variables